littleosbook/aenix/doc/book/introduction.md

 Most of the CSS formatting of the book is based on the work by Scott Chacon for the book Pro Git, <http://progit.org/>.

+## Changes and corrections

+This book is hosted on Github - if you have any suggestions, comments or corrections, just fork the book, write your changes, and send us a pull request.
+We'll happily incorporate anything that makes this book better.

 ## License